SpecialSpicy/Wishlist/README.md

 # Wishlist
-A Simple Wishlist with a Simple GUI
+A Simple Wishlist from the Console